Cito/Pinboard-Pin/DEVELOP.md

 * Unfortunately, storing tabsets is not supported by the Pinboard API.
 Therefore you need to be logged in to Pinboard in order use this feature.
 This works the same as in the official add-on.

 * If you get errors when requesting data from the Pinboard API via https, these could be caused by the Privacy Badger extension.
 Make sure that the domain pinboard.in is fully enabled in Privacy Badger or whitelist it.

-* The web-ext tool currently doesn't work with the 64bit version for Firefox on Windows.
-As a workaround, set a the path with "--firefox=" when calling "web-ext run" or replace "(64)" with "(64-64)" in the line starting with "arch = " in node_modules/web-ext/node_modules/fx-runner/lib/utils.js.

 Future development
 ------------------